Pet Burial Laws by State: Complete 2026 Guide

 Do I need to report the burial?

 Most states don't require reporting home pet burial, but some cities do.
-Always verify local requirements.
+Always verify local requirements with your city or county clerk's office.
+Keeping a written record of the burial date and location is good practice regardless.

 Making the Right Choice